MET-OM/metocean-stats/docs/index.rst

-.. metocean_engine documentation master file, created by sphinx-quickstart on Thu Sep 14 10:18:36 2023.
+.. metocean_stats documentation master file, created by sphinx-quickstart on Thu Sep 14 10:18:36 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to metocean_engine's documentation!
+Welcome to metocean_stats's documentation!
 =====================================

-**metocean_engine** is a Python package for metocean analysis of NORA3 (wind and wave) hindcast.
+**metocean_stats** is a Python package for metocean analysis of NORA3 (wind and wave) hindcast.

 The package contains functions that:
-  * create time series and save in csv-format
   * generate statistics (tables, diagrams etc)

 Installing **metocean-stats**